 CREATION Life , Life Guide #2 - Rest at Its Best, reviews a long list of studies showing that napping can:

 - Boost memory

 - Enhance productivity and concentration

 - Increase alertness

 - Strengthen the immune system

 - Decrease stress

-But if you’re feeling overly anxious, stressed or jittery, too much caffeine can put further physical and mental stress on your body.
-If you’re feeling worn down or tired, look to the strategies above to rest your body.
-Or, get an energy boost the healthy way by drinking a nutrition-packed smoothie or drinking some extra water to get your recommended 11.5 cups of fluid per day for women and 15.5 cups for men .
-You might be surprised that this alone may boost your mental alertness and energy levels.
+If you're feeling overly anxious, stressed or jittery, caffeine can put further physical and mental stress on your body.
+If you're feeling worn down or tired, look to the strategies above to rest your body.
+Or, get an energy boost the healthy way by drinking a nutrition-packed smoothie or some extra water to get your recommended 11.5 cups of fluid per day for women and 15.5 cups for men .
+You might be surprised that this alone may improve your mental alertness and energy levels.

-If you’re looking for more information on how to get more rest into your life, look to us, the whole-health experts.
-Find a physician near you.
+If you're seeking more information on how to prioritize rest and feel your best, look to the whole-health experts: Find a physician near you.